-Union Labor vs. Open Shop Labor Productivity
+Union Labor vs. Mixed and Open Shop Labor Productivity

 We also looked at cost and schedule performance by comparing projects that employed union labor versus projects that employed open shop labor.
-As shown in the figure below, projects that employed union labor had 4 percent lower costs (better cost effectiveness) and 10 percent lower labor cost growth.
-In addition, we found that projects employing union labor average 8 percent less construction schedule slip.
+As shown in Figure 4 below, projects employing union labor have 4 percent lower costs (better overall cost effectiveness) and 10 percent lower labor cost growth.
+Although a 4 percent lower overall cost seems modest, there is very little opportunity to reduce the materials costs that make up roughly half of the costs for a typical project in the United States.
+Therefore, savings from higher labor productivity represent one of the primary ways that owners can reduce costs.
+Projects employing a mixed labor force have both cost effectiveness and cost growth performance in between open shop and union labor.
+In addition, we found that projects employing union labor average 8 percent less construction schedule slip than open shop.